 Qualifications for teaching in Aruba

 Trying to find a position teaching in Aruba can be competitive.
-Teachers from native English-speaking countries are generally preferred.
+Teachers from English-speaking countries are generally preferred.
 A Bachelor’s degree is required for both certified teachers and ESL teachers, but certified teachers will also need to produce a valid teaching license in their state or country of origin and many institutions expect teachers to have a Master’s degree as well.
 ESL teachers will need a TEFL certification.

 Visas in Aruba